2,4,6-Trimethoxyamphetamine: Use and effects

-In his 1991 book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin gave a dose range for TMA-6 of 25 to 50 mg and a duration of 12 to 16 hours.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists TMA-6's dose as 25 to 50 mg orally and its duration as 12 to 16 hours.
 Threshold effects occur at 20 mg, a full hallucinogenic state occurs at 30 to 40 mg, and erratic results have been reported for 40 to 80 mg.
 The drug is said to have about 8 to 10 times the potency of mescaline.

-Its effects at 25 to 50 mg included ease with concepts and writing, body tingling, walking unsteadiness, thinking difficulty or intoxication, difficulty with tasks, funniness, hilarity, and laughter, difficulty sleeping, inner chill, visual sparkle, stomach queasiness, diarrhea, reduced appetite, fluctuating emotions, personal insights, visuals, colors, and feelings of "energy flow".
+The effects of TMA-6 have been reported to include ease with concepts and writing, body tingling, walking unsteadiness, thinking difficulty or intoxication, difficulty with tasks, funniness, hilarity, and laughter, difficulty sleeping, inner chill, visual sparkle, stomach queasiness, diarrhea, reduced appetite, fluctuating emotions, personal insights, visuals, colors, and feelings of "energy flow".
 Additional reported effects include enjoyable lightheadedness, euphoria, perceptual distortion, synesthesia, and nausea.

 Pharmacology

 Pharmacodynamics

 TMA-6 shows affinity for serotonin receptors in rat stomach fundus strips (A_{2} = 525 nM) as well as in rat brain membranes (IC_{50} = 25,000 nM).
 In a later study, it showed no affinity for the serotonin 5-HT_{1A} or dopamine D_{2} receptors (K_{i} = >10,000 nM).
-It was inactive as a monoamine reuptake inhibitor and releasing agent in rat brain synaptosomes (IC_{50} and EC_{50} = >100,000 nM, respectively).
+Subsequently, it was reported to be a potent serotonin 5-HT_{2A} receptor full agonist, with an EC_{50} of 29.2 nM and an E_{max} of 107%.
+The drug was inactive as a monoamine reuptake inhibitor and releasing agent in rat brain synaptosomes (IC_{50} and EC_{50} = >100,000 nM, respectively).
 The drug is a potent monoamine oxidase A (MAO-A) inhibitor, with an IC_{50} of 400 nM.
 This is in contrast to TMA (3,4,5-TMA) and TMA-2 (2,4,5-TMA), which are inactive in this regard.

 TMA-6 fully substitutes for the psychedelic drugs DOM and 5-MeO-DMT in rodent drug discrimination tests.
 It also partially substitutes for dextroamphetamine in rodent drug discrimination tests.

 Chemistry

+Synthesis

+The chemical synthesis of TMA-6 has been described.